1. Skip to content

 Keep fighting and do not give up.
 I am not afraid, and I urge you not to be afraid of anything as well."

-This article was originally published in Russian.
-It was updated on May 3 to reflect Navalnaya being honored with DW's Freedom of Speech Award.
+This article was originally published in Russian on February 22, 2024.
+It was updated on June 5 to reflect that Navalnaya had been honored with DW's Freedom of Speech Award.